monk-io/docs/_mkdocs/docs/guides/k8s-migrate.md

         inherits: yelb/redis
     ```

 In this example, we're defining a new namespace for production and adding two [runnables](/monkscript/yaml/runnables/).
-Each runnable inherits from existing templates via the `inherits` parameter.
+Each runnable inherits from existing Kits via the `inherits` parameter.

 Now we will have to add our appserver and ui.
 We'll need to do a bit more as we had to use some workarounds in development mode.
 Fortunately, the inheritance will make this task easier.